michaelmaitland/xic/Programming Assignment 1 - Implementing Lexical Analysis.md

 The key classes we created for this assignment are the following...

 - mtm68.Main.java
     - This is the entry point to our compiler.
 Here, leveraging the args4j library, we have set up the command line parsing.
 Compiler command options are private class fields annotated with the args4j @Option.
 The source files included in a command are picked up in a private List<String> field annotated by @Argument.
 These values are then filled out appropriately after calling the command line parser on args[].
-Then they can be used freely throughout the rest of the code.
+Then, they can be used freely throughout the rest of the code.
         - We decided to use args4j as we found the use of annotations to look very clean and maintainable.
 As a library, it is much less verbose than others like Commons CLI which we figure will make it much easier to come back to later when we need to add more command line features.
     - After parsing options and arguments, the code acts on the values retrieved.
 The source files enter the central pipeline (which currently only includes lexing but eventually will include the rest of phases such as parsing).
 For each source file, a SourceFileLexer is instantiated.
 Then, a list of the tokens from that file are generated using SourceFileLexer.getTokens.
 If the user provided the --lex option, this will be persisted to a .lexed file (either to the current directory or to a user-provided path if the -D option is present).

 - mtm68.lexer.SourceFileLexer.java
     - SourceFileLexer is the wrapper class for the auto-generated Lexer.
-We created this to provide a clean lexing interface for the rest of the codebase to interact with.
+We created this to provide a clean lexing class for the rest of the codebase to interact with.
 Upon instantiation on a filename, SourceFileLexer creates a FileReader and then a Lexer on that FileReader.
 The most important method available is getTokens.
 This method constructs a List<Token> by repeatedly calling Lexer.getNextToken until null is returned.
 The list is then returned and the Lexer is closed.

 - mtm68.lexer.Lexer.java & mtm68.lexer.lexer.flex
     - Lexer is the autogenerated class created by JFlex using lexer.flex.
 In our lexer.flex, we have a TokenType enum which contains all the different possible TokenTypes.
 We also have the Token class which contains a TokenType type, Object attribute, int lineNum, and int column.
 This fields are all instantiated when a Token is constructed.
 Most of our lexing rules are quite straightforward, simply creating a a token when we see a symbol.
 The only complexities lie in integer lexing and string lexing.
 Integers can be written in three different ways: a raw int, a character literal, or a hex literal.
 This required constructing rules to match all three.
-We decided to add a seperate lex state for string parsing which is enter when a " character is reached and only exited when another " is reached.
+We decided to add a seperate lex state for string parsing which is entered when a " character is reached and only exited when another " is reached.
 We decided to make it seperate as all characters in a string should not be lexed as seperate tokens but rather as a part of the one string.

 ###Code Design
 - For this assignment, we did not need any complex algorithms (outside of the DFA generation automatically handled by JFlex for lexing)
-- There also wasn't a real need for any interesting or complex data structure usage.
+- There also wasn't a real need for any interesting or complex data structure usage either.
 Currently our tokens are stored in an ArrayList, however, depending on how we utilize that list for parsing, it might be more beneficial to change it to a LinkedList in the future.
-- **TODO - Tradeoffs**
+- At this stage, we didn't feel we had to make any substantial tradeoffs so far.

 ###Programming
 - Most of the challenges we faced in this assignment actually had to do with project setup (using Maven correctly and setting up our dependencies).
 Once that was sorted, designing and implementing our ideas were not met with any great challenges.